teleprint-me/py.gpt.prompt/docs/research/genesis.md

 By leveraging normalization, impact functions, and weighted aggregation, this reward function aims to provide insights that align with investment goals and market dynamics.

+## Limitations and Pitfalls of Applicability

+There are some highly nuanced points that really highlight the limitations of purely mathematical or algorithmic approaches to trading and finance.
+The nature of trading is much more volatile and subject to various non-mathematical factors, like market sentiment and human psychology, that aren't easily captured in equations or loss functions.

+### Pitfalls of the "Greedy Function"

+Maximizing the reward function could result in creating a "Greedy Function".
+The "greedy function" approach, while theoretically sound, doesn't account for these subtleties.
+It's a bit like trying to use a hammer where a scalpel is required.
+What might be a loss function in one context (ML) becomes a convoluted combination of both reward and loss in another (trading).

+### Dangers of Over-simplification

+This underlines the danger of over-simplification, especially in something as complex and multi-faceted as trading.
+In machine learning, the loss function guides the model toward a more accurate representation of reality.
+In trading, however, reality itself is far too complex to be captured by a single metric.
+Different strategies like Value Averaging may work in some contexts but fail catastrophically in others, as you pointed out with the example of the housing crisis.

+### Context Matters

+Different asset types, such as commodities, like Gold or Bitcoin, should be considered.
+What works for one asset class may be disastrous for another.
+For example, a strategy focused on short-term gains might work well in a volatile market but fail to capture the long-term value of more stable assets.

+### The Human Element

+The emotional and psychological aspects of trading are yet another layer that's difficult to quantify.
+While machine learning models may strive to be more "rational," human traders have gut instincts, fears, and aspirations that can drive the market in unpredictable ways.

+So, while it was a fruitful exercise to explore the mathematical analogies and theoretical frameworks, it's paramount in observing that the application to trading is far from straightforward.
+However, these considerations can offer valuable insights that might inform more nuanced trading algorithms or risk-assessment tools that take these complexities into account.

 ## Conclusion